nickyiliwang0000/h/programming-fundamentals/programming-control-flow.md

 Normally, instructions (i.e. **statements**) in a JavaScript are executed one after the other in the order in which they are written.

-The term _control flow_ describes how a developer might choose to order the statements, regardless of the order in which they appear in the JavaScript file.
+The term _control flow_ describes how a developer might choose to order the execution of statements, regardless of the order in which they appear in the JavaScript file.

 An example of control flow is an `if` statement:
 ```js